 Tastes evolve over time.
-I never used to like asparagus, or broccoli, or peas… okay, I still don’t like peas, haha, but I love, love, LOVE asparagus and can handle, and even enjoy, a side of broccoli if it’s steamed just right.
+I never used to like asparagus, or broccoli, or peas… okay, I still don’t like peas, but I love, love, LOVE asparagus and can handle, and even enjoy, a side of broccoli if it’s steamed just right.
 But I digress, because this post isn’t about green veggies.
-But decor tastes can definitely change over time in the same way your palette can.
+But decor tastes can definitely change over time in the same way your taste buds can.

 A Design History

 When I was little, my parents decorated my bedroom.
 Pale pink and dusty rose, with a chair rail and a floral border.
 It was sweet and beautiful and I loved it.
-And then I grew up and painted it yellow and attempted a faux exposed brick mural thingy in one of the corners, ha!
+And then I grew up and painted it yellow and attempted a faux exposed brick mural in one of the corners, ha!
 Yea, I don’t know what I was thinking.
 It wasn’t good.

 When we moved into the house my parents are living in now, I painted my room dark red with an accent wall of red and purple stripes, and I hot glued jewels and old costume jewelry on them.
-What.
+Again: What.
 Was.
 I. Thinking???

 Then I painted it beige.
 Many, many coats of beige.
 To cover the red and purple.
 I went from the ridiculous to the sublime.
 From tacky to oh-so-blah-beige.
 I like to think my style has come a long, looooong way from those two extremes.
 I’m definitely not a minimalist.
 But I’m not a maximalist either.
 I’m a somewhere-in-the-middle-malist.

 Finding My Style